-On the topic of Gundam, his first Free Time event has him ask Hinata his "True Name".
-While it is a question asked due to Gundam's eccentric behavior, it becomes a bit Harsher in Hindsight given the reveal of Kamakura Izuru.
+On the topic of Tanaka, his first Free Time event has him ask Hinata his "True Name".
+While it is a question asked due to Tanaka's eccentric behavior, it becomes a bit Harsher in Hindsight given the reveal of Kamakura Izuru.

 Hard Work Hardly Works: The subject of a monologue/Hannibal Lecture at the start of Chapter 2, where Komaeda claims that unless somebody's born with incredible talent, they can never earn it.

 Hate Plague: A non-supernatural version of this is essentially the end result of Super High-School Level Despair's ideology.
 It began when the reserve students were Brainwashed and Crazy by Junko Enoshima and revolted against Hope's Peak Academy over their shabby treatment compared to the "main course" students.
 This spread into general social revolt due to the talents of SHSL Despair as the "have nots" rebelled against the "haves", and eventually descended into war without purpose.